JuliaDynamics/Agents.jl/docs/src/api.md

 add_agent!(1, model)
 add_agent!(1, model)
 add_agent!(2, model)
-for agent in agents_in_pos(1, model)
+for id in ids_in_position(1, model)
-    kill_agent!(agent, model)
+    kill_agent!(id, model)
 end
 collect(allids(model))
 ```
 You will notice that only 1 agent got killed.
-This is simply because the final state of the iteration of `agents_in_pos` was reached unnaturally, because the length of its output was reduced by 1 *during* iteration.
+This is simply because the final state of the iteration of `ids_in_position` was reached unnaturally, because the length of its output was reduced by 1 *during* iteration.
 To avoid problems like these, you need to `copy` the iterator to have a non dynamic version.

 **Lazy** means that when possible the outputs of the iteration are not collected and instead are generated on the fly.